 I sketched out my drawings.
 I made a plan.
 Grunt Labor swooped in and figured out exactly what and how much lumber we would need, because otherwise I would have bought waaaayyyy too much or waaaayyy too little.
 Have I mentioned I’m terrible at guesstimating that kind of stuff?

-I had fully intended on Grunt and I building this together, but the next thing I knew, I was running around the house trying to get the kid to use the potty and Nicky showed up to help Grunt make the outdoor daybed.
+I had fully intended on Grunt and I building this together, but the next thing I knew, I was running around the house trying to get the kid to use the potty and Nicky showed up to help Grunt make the daybed.

 So Grunt and Nicky made it, but I had the idea and oversaw construction.